Personal Protection Order

 There are three types of personal protection orders that a family member can file in court towards another family member.
 They are as follows:

-– This is the general order that aims to stop the accused from inflicting harm to the victim.
+– This is the general personal protection order that aims to stop the accused from inflicting harm to the victim.
 It must be filed before the other two types.

 – An urgent but temporary restraining order given by the court to put a stop to family violence.
 It expires after 28 days.